About Alex Medvick

 Ok y'all, this is why I'm here.

-Growing up I didn’t have a lot of validation.
-I never felt good enough, and subsequently life never felt good enough.
+As a kid I was often confused.
+I never quite felt good enough, and life never quite made sense.
 I was unhappy with myself and what was in front of me.
-At some point photography fell into my lap.
+In the midst of that, I started playing around with cameras.
+I’m not sure exactly what first caught my interest as a seven year old.
+I loved playing around with any gadget I could get my hands on, so that may have had something to do with it.
+But over time it became a big creative outlet.
 Nobody else was telling me how to do it, or that I wasn’t good enough at it.
 It became a thing that brought a great deal of value, purpose, and joy into my life.

 As I grew older I became more keenly aware of how broken the world can feel.
-At the same time, that opened up this perspective on how certain things could feel larger than life.
+Despie that, certain things can feel larger than life.
 I’d find certain photographs or movies that despite being created from a wild and often harsh world, upheld a greater sense of beauty, wonder and wholeness.
 Images and stories that felt greater than the sum of their parts.
-Somehow amongst the chaos, certain pieces of art and media have the ability to pull out the goodness and hope in life, and then distill it down into a gem we can marvel at whenever times get tough.
+Somehow in the chaos, certain pieces of art and media have the ability to pull out the goodness and hope in life, and then distill it down into a gem we can marvel at whenever times get tough.

-That’s what I want to create – Ways to relive stories pulled from a world, that despite being in absolute turmoil, is overflowing with people and places filled with remarkable beauty, wonder, and perseverance.
-Rather than a paycheck or a cool Instagram feed, I want to uphold memories that remind you what it felt like to be there and how beautiful life can be if you choose to let things really mean something to you.
-Because there will be days when you need to remember.
+That’s what I want to create – Ways to relive stories pulled from a world, that despite being in constant turmoil, is overflowing with people and places filled with remarkable beauty, wonder, and perseverance.
+Rather than a paycheck or a cool Instagram feed, I want to celebrate stories that remind you why life is worth living and how beautiful life can be if you choose to let things really mean something to you.

 Driving across the country, going on random hikes, and living out of my Subaru for a week.
 That’s my happy place.
 I love a good adventure, and the thrill of waking up in the back of a car somewhere I’ve never been before is the most comfortable feeling for me.
 Throw in a film camera and a jet-boil for roadside coffee and you’ve got a recipe for a good vacation.